betterscientificsoftware/bssw.io/CuratedContent/WorkingEffectivelyWithLegacyCode.md

 Step 1 defines the targeted subset of legacy code that must have tests which depend on what needs to change, what can be sensed, and where dependencies can be broken.
 After unit tests which cover the targeted code have been implemented in Step 2, it should have close to 100% coverage.
 Without full coverage, it is difficult to know if existing behavior is preserved.
-Any refactoring in Step 4 is safe to perform once the targeted code is sufficiently covered with tests.
+Any refactorings in Step 4 is safe to perform once the targeted code is sufficiently covered with tests.
 Refactoring is critical to improve the clarity and maintainability of the code.
-**WARNING:** Refactoring must not extend outside code that is sufficiently covered by tests!
+**WARNING:** The refactorings must not extend outside code that is sufficiently covered by tests!

 The most challenging part of the *Legacy Software Change Algorithm* is getting the targeted legacy code into a unit test harness and covering it with tests which (in more detail) includes these steps: